James Shanes

 James Shanes (born 17 March 1997) is a British speedway rider and also competes in Grasstrack and Longtrack speedway.
-He is a four times British Masters Grasstrack Champion, 2 times European Grasstrack Champion and world long track competitor.
+He is a four-time British Masters Grasstrack Champion, two-time European Grasstrack Champion and world long track competitor.

 Longtrack

 In 2015, Shanes was part of the British team with Richard Hall, Glen Phillips and Andrew Appleton that won the world championship gold medal at the 2015 Team Long Track World Championship.